thelongcatz/oxford-mphys-ical/README.md

 Next the program proceeds to query the relevant timetable by submitting the form that one would find on the timetable page.
 Then a list of unique courses is compiled by scraping the table provided by the website.

 The program then navigates through each course page, extracting the information from the included table, and compiles them into an iCalendar object before presenting it to the user to filter out unneeded entries.

+A note on the term dates: since the timetable itself does not contain any information on the actual date, we infer that automagically by using the [Oxford Term Dates](http://www.wolfson.ox.ac.uk/oxdates) calendar hosted by Wolfson College.